MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

 - **activated**  Whether the entire device manifest update is considered activated and in use.
-- **analysisErrorCount**  How many driver packages that could not be analyzed because errors were hit during the analysis.
+- **analysisErrorCount**  How many driver packages could not be analyzed because errors were hit during the analysis.
 - **flightId**  Unique ID for each flight.
-- **missingDriverCount**  How many driver packages that were delivered by the device manifest that are missing from the system.
+- **missingDriverCount**  How many driver packages that were delivered by the device manifest are missing from the system.
-- **missingUpdateCount**  How many updates that were part of the device manifest that are missing from the system.
+- **missingUpdateCount**  How many updates that were part of the device manifest are missing from the system.
 - **objectId**  Unique value for each diagnostics session.
-- **publishedCount**  How many drivers packages that were delivered by the device manifest that are published and available to be used on devices.
+- **publishedCount**  How many drivers packages that were delivered by the device manifest are published and available to be used on devices.
 - **relatedCV**  Correlation vector value generated from the latest USO scan.
 - **scenarioId**  Indicates the update scenario.
 - **sessionId**  Unique value for each update session.
-- **summary**  A summary string that contains some basic information about driver packages that are part of the device manifest and any devices on the system that those driver packages match on.
+- **summary**  A summary string that contains some basic information about driver packages that are part of the device manifest and any devices on the system that those driver packages match.
 - **summaryAppendError**  A Boolean indicating if there was an error appending more information to the summary string.
-- **truncatedDeviceCount**  How many devices are missing from the summary string due to there not being enough room in the string.
+- **truncatedDeviceCount**  How many devices are missing from the summary string because there is not enough room in the string.
-- **truncatedDriverCount**  How many driver packages are missing from the summary string due to there not being enough room in the string.
+- **truncatedDriverCount**  How many driver packages are missing from the summary string because there is not enough room in the string.
 - **unpublishedCount**  How many drivers packages that were delivered by the device manifest that are still unpublished and unavailable to be used on devices.
-- **updateId**  Unique ID for each Update.
+- **updateId**  Unique ID for each update.

 ### Microsoft.Windows.Update.DeviceUpdateAgent.UpdateAgentCommit